spideythewebhead/http_client_plugin/README.md

      tachyon: any
    ```

-1. Create `tachyon_config.yaml` on the project's root folder
+1. Create `tachyon_config.yaml` in the project's root folder

    ```yaml
    file_generation_paths: # which files/paths to include for build